v6cord/VVVVVV/FEATURES.md

 - `playmusicfile(file)` has been removed

-- You can use the newly-added callback `custom_sfx_ended`, which sets %path%, for many of the same usecases
+- You can use the newly-added callback `custom_sfx_ended`, which sets `%path%`, for many of the same usecases

 ## Version c1.0-pre1